 Paulson's $700 million gold fund lost a whopping 27 percent in April, when the price of the metal plunged 17 percent over a two-week stretch, according to performance figures provided by a person familiar with the fund.

 The jarring one-month decline in the Paulson gold fund brings the year-to-date loss for the fund to about 47 percent, the source said.
-The fund's losses were magnified by the fact that its bullish bet on gold is effectively a leveraged bet that uses derivatives tied to the price of gold to enhance returns.
+The fund's losses were magnified by the fact that its bullish bet on gold was enhanced with leverage, or borrowed money, and derivatives tied to the price of gold.

 The majority of the money invested in the Paulson gold fund is believed to be the billionaire's own.

 Paulson rose to fame after he made $15 billion for his firm in 2007 by betting against subprime mortgages before the housing collapse.
 Since then, however, he has struggled to duplicate that success, and several of his portfolios have lagged in recent years.